The Master of Engineering (Biomedical) is a 72-unit program offered by the College of Science and Engineering.

 - equivalent progress in the Master of Engineering Science (Biomedical) or

 - a relevant Bachelor of Engineering, Bachelor of Engineering Technology, Bachelor of Engineering Science or

 - an equivalent overseas qualification.

-Students without such a qualification should apply for the Graduate Diploma in Engineering Science.
+Students without such a qualification should apply for the Master of Engineering Science (Biomedical) or the Graduate Diploma in Engineering Science.